prakashaman717/Effect-of-Marine-Microalgae-on-the-growth-of-Sea-Urchins/README.md

 (iii) Different Stages of development

 **Updates**

 Till now, I have successfully grown the cultures till the 14 days but after that they died unexpectedly.
 Some of the selected pictures are here below :-

 ![Sea Urchins Grown Ones](https://github.com/prakashaman717/Effect-of-Marine-Microalgae-on-the-growth-of-Sea-Urchins/blob/main/Images/Sea%20Urchins%20Grown%20Ones.jpg)

 Fig. The 12 days grown sea urchins fed with Dunaelilla microalages.
 The growing of the forearms indicate the growth of rods as compared with the control one.
 Controls were died till           this terms.

 ![Sea Urchins Grown 2](https://github.com/prakashaman717/Effect-of-Marine-Microalgae-on-the-growth-of-Sea-Urchins/blob/main/Images/Sea%20Urchins%20Grown%202.png)

 Fig. Early development in the sea urchins larvae.

+For futher informations you are Welcomed in my defined repositories.See you there !